Bricktionary

 When they are available

-• Purchase CEMAs are rare but allow buyers to only pay tax on the new mortgage minus the remaining balance transferred from the seller.
+• Purchase CEMAs are rare but allow buyers to pay tax only on the new mortgage amount minus the remaining balance transferred from the seller.

 • Because the recording tax is only paid on real property, co-op owners and buyers do not qualify for a CEMA.